'I Like To Watch' Is A Passionate, Brilliant Defense Of TV

 Your purchase helps support NPR programming.
 How?

-In 1997, Emily Nussbaum was a PhD student at NYU, studying literature and "foggily planning on becoming a professor," when an episode of Buffy the Vampire Slayer changed her life.
+In 1997, Emily Nussbaum was a doctoral student at NYU, studying literature and "foggily planning on becoming a professor," when an episode of Buffy the Vampire Slayer changed her life.

 At the turn of this century, television was still considered unserious, "a disposable product, like a Dixie Cup," Nussbaum writes.
-It was also bad for you — in "the much-quoted (although possibly apocryphal) words of nineties comic Bill Hicks," it was "a spiritually harmful act, like 'taking black spray paint to your third eye.'"
+It was also bad for you — in "the much-quoted (although possibly apocryphal) words of '90s comic Bill Hicks," it was "a spiritually harmful act, like 'taking black spray paint to your third eye.' "

 But Buffy "spiked my way of thinking entirely," Nussbaum writes.
 The particular episode featured a group of high-schoolers possessed by hyenas who eat — yes, eat — the principal.
 But that didn't matter.
 What got Nussbaum was how the show treated Buffy not as eye candy but as the hero of her own story: "Like plenty of teenagers, Buffy believed what was happening to her was the end of the world.
 But she was right: her demons were real."